 When incorporated into system-design considerations, these partitioning mechanisms enable developers to reduce the effects of interference on software performance.
-Interference can affect execution timing behavior (including WCET), as identified in the FAA's CAST-32A position paper/ AMC 20-193 (MCP_Software_1).
+Interference can affect execution timing behavior (including WCET), as identified in the MCP_Software_1 objective of AC 20-193, AMC 20-193 and CAST-32A.

 - Examine partitioning mechanisms on Wind River's VxWorks® ARINC 653 RTOS.

 - How to reduce interference between tasks on different cores.

 - How Rapita demonstrates mitigation strategies are effective.